fiddleHeads/intro-to-arcgis-pro/content/joining-tables.md

 *1*{: .circle .circle-blue} Examine the fieldnames in the attribute tables of these two datasets and see if you can find a common field to perform the join on.

 Joining two tables together requires that they have a field in common, and this is often an identifier field.
-In our two tables, the **spatial_id** field is the identifier for Census subdivisions, and this is the field we'll use to join our two datasets.
+In our two tables, the **spatial_id** field is the identifier for Census tracts, and this is the field we'll use to join our two datasets.

 *2*{: .circle .circle-blue} Close any open tables and save your map in the upper left.